git/git.github.io/rev_news/drafts/edition-45.md

-  * Improve performance on large repositories (in particular, storing and using a partial index that includes some tree entries and omits files underneath, used together with partial clones and sparse checkouts)
+  * Improve performance on large repositories (in particular, storing and using a partial index that includes some tree entries and omits files underneath, used together with partial clones and sparse checkouts).

   * Add a couple alternative forms of binary storage.

   * Create a better webby merge review tool.
-One which treats commits as the unit of review and branches as the unit of merging, possibly based on or taking advantage of range-diff.
+One which treats commits as the unit of review and branches as the unit of merging, possibly based on or taking advantage of `range-diff`.
 One which encourages writing clean history that is easy for future readers to follow.
 (This includes making commit messages a fundamental part of what is reviewed, expecting and working with multiple